 Rhiannon Collett, our first 5×25 commission, is based in Vancouver.
 Their play Wasp will premiere as a podcast in 2022.

 xLq’s 4inXchange, the second 5×25 commission, premiered at Toronto’s Summerworks Festival in 2018 and has toured to Vancouver and Winnipeg.

 Tai Amy Grauman from Edmonton received our third commission to create her new play Wiwimaw, exploring the lives of Métis women.

 Shanti Gonzales, our fourth commission, is developing a new piece for young audiences called Thumbsucker in Montreal

 Heidi Damayo is our fifth and final 5×25 commission.
 Based in Vancouver, she’s creating her project Angels Unawares.

 To mark our 25th season in 2020/21, Nightswimming commissioned an additional new work from each of the 5 artists.
 We wanted to find out how they would address the ongoing climate crisis we are all facing and asked each to create a 15-minute piece that directly explores issues around climate change and environmental justice.
-These short plays will be developed during our 25th season toward a presentation in 2021.

 Thank you to the George Cedric Metcalf Foundation for their substantial multi-year support.
 5×25 has also been supported in part through “The Collaborations – at Canada’s National Arts Centre”.